weigert/t-pose/README.md

 Two-View Pose Estimation and Direct-Mesh Scene Reconstruction from Image Triangulation

-Note: This is a rough proof of concept and this repo ist still sloppy, being cleaned.
+Note: This is a rough proof of concept / prototype and this repo ist still sloppy, being cleaned.
 This currently also does not include a bundle adjustment step.
+A number of potential improvements are listed below.

 ## Concept